kienhq/xero-importer/README.md

 ### 1. generate access_token

+- Run this command firstly to generate access_token and tenant_id in .env file

 ```shell
 make generate_access_token
 ```

 ### 2. generate_accounts

+- Config the COA_PATH to specify the directory you want to save the coa files
+- After running, list of files will be saved into FILES variable within .env file

 ```shell
 make generate_accounts
 ```

 ### 3. upload_accounts

+- Upload accounts will read files from FILES variable to upload COA to XERO

 ```shell
 make upload_accounts